Updated: Jun 21

 A Neapolitan taxi-driver brought this up, as I suspect he does with every Englishman.

 “You know what we call it?”
 I replied.
 “Handball.
 Red card for Maradona.
 Free kick to England from which we race away and score the first of 4 goals.”

-See Pete Davies’ excellent book All Played Out (after you’ve read the rest of this, of course – and perhaps had a look at my own books).
+See Pete Davies’ excellent book All Played Out (after you’ve read the rest of this, of course.

 The day before my birthday and one of my gifts was a bottle of Scotch whisky (which I no longer drink, and you'll see why).
 The tension became ramped up to such an unbearable level that I broke the seal on the bottle and took a little (a lot) in search of relief.

 When Gareth Southgate’s penalty was saved, I got to my feet (somehow) and announced that I was taking the (rather surprised) dog for a walk.
-It was when I sat down on the cricket square that I came to the conclusion that the reader must have reached on their own by now, “Jeez, I’m pissed.”
+It was when Brer Dog and I got to the park and I sat down rather heavily on the cricket square that I came to the conclusion that the reader must have reached on their own by now, “Jeez, I’m pissed.”

 Of course, it’s the hope that kills you.